pascalkrautm/002---Audio-News-Podcast-Generator/README.md

         return feeds_clean

+3. Class: Helper()
+- Task: Supports the main functions and gets every user input

+print_help provides the manual instructions to the user when typing "h" instead of keywords

+    @staticmethod
+    def print_help():
+        """Returns the help description"""
+        helper_description = "Test"
+        print(helper_description)

+get_keyword provides the user input as topics to the PodcastGenerator.
+Also the previous class is implented to this function.
+This will provide ther manual to the user when typing "h" instead of any topic.
+After the user typed in his keywords, this function will split all inputs with "," to prepare them for crawling through feeds.

+    @staticmethod
+    def get_keyword():
+        keyword = str(input("To start enter one or more comma separated topics (eg: corona, soccer, germany) or enter " "'h' to get an introduction into the program")) if keyword == "h":
+            Helper.print_help()
+            keyword = str(input("To start enter one or more comma separated topics (eg: corona, soccer, germany)")) keywords = keyword.lower().split(",")
+            print(f"Given topics are {keywords}")
+            return keywords
+        else:
+            keywords = keyword.lower().split(",")
+            print(f"Given topics are {keywords}")
+            return keywords

+Following functions will ask the user fo his parameters used inside speech part.
+These paramters can be saved and automatically used for the next run.
+Paramters can be:

+- Voice rate
+- Voice volume
+- Voice language ( at this moment only german and english )
+- Voice gender

+You will also find the questions for reading or saving in MP3 or PDF in this part

+    @staticmethod
+    def ask_parameters():
+       return input(
+         "Would you like to use the default settings (voice rate, language, volume) for the Podcast?
+(Type 'y' for " "yes or 'n' for no.)")

+    @staticmethod
+    def get_voice_rate():
+        return input("Please select a voice rate between 100 and 200 (Recommendation = 150).")

+    @staticmethod
+    def get_voice_volume():
+        return input("Please select the volume between 0 and 1.0 (Recommendation = 1.0).")

+    @staticmethod
+    def get_voice_language():
+        return input("Please select german or english as language (Type 'g' for german or 'e' for english).")

+    @staticmethod
+    def get_voice_gender():
+        return input("Please select the speakers gender (Type 'm' for male or 'f' for female).")

+    @staticmethod
+    def ask_to_save_parameter():
+        return input(
+            "Do you like to save the parameter you have entered as new standard parameters for the next time? (y/n)")

+    @staticmethod
+    def ask_read_or_save():
+        return input(
+            "Please select whether you want the podcast to be read aloud (r) now, saved as an mp3 (m) for later, " "or saved as a pdf (p) for later (r/m/p).")

+    @staticmethod
+    def ask_name_mp3():
+        return input("What name should the mp3-file have?
+(Please do not type '.mp3' after the name)")

+    @staticmethod
+    def ask_name_pdf():
+        return input("What name should the pdf-file have?
+(Please do not type '.pdf' after the name)")

 1. Class: Converter()
 - Task: The Converter class includes the functions to read out the podcast, save it as mp3 and save it as pdf.
 Also, the class includes the setting of the speed, the rate and the language of the podcast.
 - Functions: